Azure/data-api-builder/docs/local-authentication.md

 # Local Authentication

-When developing a solution using Data API Builder locally, or when running Data API Builder on-premises, you will need to test the configured authentication and authorization options, by simulating a request with a specific role or claim.
+When developing a solution using Data API Builder locally, or when running Data API Builder on-premises, you will need to test the configured authentication and authorization options by simulating a request with a specific role or claim.

-To simulate authenticated request without having the need to set up a full integration with an authentication provider (like Azure AD, for example), you can use the following steps:
+To simulate an authenticated request without configuring an authentication provider (like Azure AD, for example), you can make the following changes:

 ## 1. Use the `StaticWebApps` provider